ahmedmlaouhia/Adcash-devops-assignment/README.md

 **Tasks**

 - Provision a virtual machine on aws cloud with terraform.
-- Install and configure a Prometheus server on the VM with ansible.
+- Install and configure a Prometheus server on the VM with ansible with docker.
 - Configure Prometheus server to scrape app metrics.
 - Add Grafana as dashboard (Bonus: it needs visualization)